What to Do About Excessive Shedding in Dogs

 Why is my dog shedding so much?

 In most cases, excessive shedding in dogs can usually be attributed to a few factors.
+Shedding patterns can vary depending on the dog's breed.
 Some of the most common include:

 A bad diet

-The main reason dogs shed more than they should is their diets.
+The main reason dogs shed more than they should is their dog's diet.
 They need food with proper nutrients and protein, and these can be lacking in cheaper brands.
+Including omega-3 fatty acids in a dog's diet can help with skin conditions such as fungal infections and rashes.
 And just because you may have a gluten allergy doesn’t mean you should be looking for gluten-free stuff for your dog.
 Doing so can actually be harmful to their health, so it’s important to talk to your vet about diet concerns.
+A balanced diet is crucial for maintaining a healthy dog’s coat and skin.
+Dog shedding can be influenced by food allergies and lack of essential nutrients.

 Parasites

 If the increased shedding is because your dog can’t stop scratching, there’s a good chance that parasites like fleas or ticks are involved.
+Parasites can cause significant damage to a dog's skin, leading to increased shedding.
 Shedding is far from the worst thing these buggers can cause, too.
 They – especially ticks – can create serious health issues like anemia or infection.
+Parasites like fleas and ticks can cause skin irritation, leading to excessive shedding.

 Stress